Two-screen HD video, 40 mins., 2018

 Strata explores the loss and erasure of former coal-mining sites, alongside the environmental transformation and cultural repurposing of these post-industrial locations, where particular flora and fauna species have colonised the landscape.

-The film will form the ceterpiece work in the artists' exhibition, 'STRATA: structures, transformation and solidarity', at Experience Barnsley Museum & Discovery Centre, in January 2018.
+The film will form the centrepiece work in the artists' exhibition, 'STRATA: structures, transformation and solidarity', at Experience Barnsley Museum & Discovery Centre, 31 January - 11 April 2018.
 Alongside the film, the artists will be exhibiting new drawings, found objects, 3D animation and banners on loan from the National Union of Mineworkers (NUM) and Woman Against Pit Closures (WAPC).
 The exhibition forms part of Meeting Point2, a year-long project

 Commissioned by contemporary art agency Arts & Heritage.